-Cycling is a great way to explore the city and cycling in Auckland is a ‘must do’ activity.
+Cycling is a great way to explore the city and cycling in Auckland is a ‘must-do’ activity.
 You can hire a bike and explore the Tamaki Drive promenade.

 Follow the bike path all the way to Saint Heliers Beach and enjoy gorgeous coastal views.
-You could also rent a car in Auckland and pop your bike in the boot [if you hire a large enough vehicle], to explore further afield and have an awesome road trip!

 Why not get the Sealink car ferry with your bike to Waiheke Island and explore the island on two wheels?